-Anxiety is a mental health condition that has a wide range of symptoms.
-It can involve long-term patterns of significant worry, nervousness, or fearfulness.
-For many people, it can also cause physical symptoms.
+Anxiety is a mental health condition involving long-term patterns of significant worry, nervousness, or fearfulness.
+For some people, it can also cause physical symptoms, including diarrhea.

 The axis connects your central nervous system to your enteric nervous system (ENS), which acts as your gut’s nervous system.
 The ENS helps regulate processes in your gastrointestinal (GI) tract.
-But it also has an effect on your emotions and behavior through its link to your brain.
+But it also affects your emotions and behavior through its link to your brain.

 This link works both ways.
-If you have digestive issues or other GI problems, you might experience psychological symptoms.
-And having irritable bowel syndrome (IBS) or related conditions is linked to an increased risk for anxiety and other mood symptoms.
+If you have digestive issues or other GI problems, you might experience psychological symptoms, which

-If you regularly get diarrhea while in distress, it might be worth ruling out IBS.
-This common condition can make you more likely to experience diarrhea when you feel anxious.
+If you regularly get diarrhea while in distress, it might be worth ruling out irritable bowel syndrome (IBS).

 Many people have both anxiety and IBS.
 In fact,